Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Amitges to Saboredo, 5 km hike, 261 m+, 330 m-

-Save some energy during the climb because the last final stretch until getting to the top of the mountain pass can be tough!
+The track continued ascending to the next mountain passPort de Ratera.
+Save some energy during the climb, as the last final stretch to the top of the mountain pass can be tough!

+From the beginning of the route, it took us around 3 and a half hours to reach Saboredo hut.
 Once there, we made a quick stop to eat lunch and refilled the water bottles before continuing.

 Saboredo to Colomèrs, 5 km hike, 282 m+, 450 m-

-One more ascent, and after that came a long descent.
+There was one more ascent, and after that came a long descent.
 Although the legs were getting tired, the views grabbed all our attention, making us forget about the pain.
 No matter the direction you looked, you could see a lake.

 The final part of the track ran next to the Estany Major de Colomèrs lake, from where we could already see a hut.